MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-methods.md

 ---
 title: Authentication methods and features
-description: Learn about the different authentication methods and features available in Microsoft Entra ID to help improve and secure sign-in events
+description: Learn about the different authentication methods and features available in Microsoft Entra ID that help improve and secure sign-in events

 ms.service: entra-id
 ms.subservice: authentication